Author Archive

 Lunch was anything but a solemn time.
 These students were funny, joyful, hilarious — teasing each other, and “breaking in” the new member of their group. (more…)

-Why is letter writing so important that correspondents are necessary?
+What is a child correspondent and why is letter writing so important that correspondents are necessary?
 Isn’t financial support enough?

-Become a child advocate
+Become a Child Advocate

 “Speak up and judge fairly; defend the rights of the poor and needy.” — Proverbs 31:9 (NIV)